JWAYYED LAW

 Our approach combines thorough investigation, strategic case development, and aggressive advocacy with compassionate client service.
 We understand the complexities of wrongful death cases, the emotional toll on families, and the importance of holding responsible parties accountable.
 This knowledge allows us to develop effective strategies tailored to your specific case while providing the support and guidance your family needs during this difficult time.

-If you have lost a loved one due to someone else's negligence, recklessness, or intentional misconduct in Columbus, Cincinnati, Dayton, or anywhere in Ohio, contact Jwayyed Law LLC to schedule a consultation.
-We will review your case, explain your rights, discuss potential compensation, guide you through the estate administration process if necessary, and develop a strategy tailored to your situation.
-Time is critical in wrongful death cases—the statute of limitations is 2 years from the date of death, and early intervention ensures evidence is preserved and all deadlines are met.
-Do not delay in seeking experienced legal representation to protect your family's interests and hold responsible parties accountable.
+If you have lost a loved one due to someone else's negligence in Columbus, Cincinnati, Dayton, or anywhere in Ohio, contact Jwayyed Law LLC to schedule a consultation.
+The statute of limitations is 2 years from the date of death, and early intervention ensures evidence is preserved.
+Learn more about our personal injury practice or read about Ohio's statute of limitations for injury claims.

 Frequently Asked Questions